FeyAgape/GitAndMore/Git.md

 Getting started:

 1. The easiest way is just to use the `git branch` commands’, or various options.

+- Run `git fetch` "downloads" any new changes from the remote to your local repository
 - Run `git branch -a` shows all local and remote branches
 - Run `git branch -r` shows only remote branches.
-- There’s also another way to do figure out what branches are on your remote by actually using the remote related commands, `git remote` or `git remote show origin` and `git ls-remote` or `git ls-remote --heads origin`.
+- There’s also another way to figure out what branches are on your remote by actually using the remote related commands, `git remote` or `git remote show origin` and `git ls-remote` or `git ls-remote --heads origin`.

 The `ls-remote` command returns the SHA1 hash of the latest commit for that reference, so it is quite easy to parse out and get to the exact commit you need if you’re doing some scripting.
 The `--heads` option lists only branch names since the command can list tags too.